Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

 #### Booking Hotels
-- The user selects a hotel.
-- The user chooses a room and proceeds to book it.
-- On the booking page, the user is required to fill in their information, which includes input validation.
+###### Search Your Hotels
+- Select Province
+- Select Price Range
+- Select Capacity
+- Press  button search
+###### Hotels Detail
+- You will see the hotel and room details
+- Select the room you want by clicking "Reserve"
+###### Booking Hotel
+- Select your first name
+- Select your last name
+- Select your email
+- Select your phone
+- Select your number of nights (default 1)
+- Select your number of rooms  (default 1)
+- Select your Special Requests (Optional)
+- Press complete Booking
+- Once the booking is complete, you can click to close, or if you want to view the list of your booked hotels, click 'Your Booked'.
+###### List Booked Hotels
-- After completing the booking, the user can navigate to view the hotel they just booked.
+- You can view the list of booked hotels
-- On the list page showing all booked hotels, the user can either make a payment or cancel the booking.

 #### BookingDetail
 ###### BookingDetailPage